Updated: Oct 5

 The grand arrival that wasn't

-Final stop Rara.
-It dawned when I finally got off the bike after a strenuous day's ride.
+It dawned when I finally got off the bike after a strenuous ride.
 Cold, tired, and with terrible shoulder aches, I was looking forward to a hot shower and a comfy bed.
 I was demoralized to find out that the shore of the lake was still several kilometers away from where I had to park the bike.

 The jewel at last

 Lake Rara is probably one of Nepal's remotest and most inaccessible destinations.
 But it plays a vital role in the life of the Hindus.
 Every devotee is said to have visited the lake at least once in their life.
-Nepal's largest lake, which swallowed part of the royal family many years ago in a tragic helicopter crash, lies tucked away and deeply buried in between the rugged mountains of Mugu.
+Nepal's largest lake, which swallowed part of the royal family many years ago in a tragic helicopter crash, lies tucked away and deeply buried between Mugu's rugged mountains.

 At 3,000 meters, it's pleasantly cool up here after the suffocating heat of the lowlands.
 The scent of the trees encircling the lake like guards in a kingly place keeps wafting through the air.
 Silence hovers over the lake like a blissful veil, only occasionally interrupted by the steady beat of horse hooves cantering along its sandy shores.
 Lake visitors usually don't arrive by motorcycle but via the nearby local airport if weather permits.

-The tranquility at Rara is heartwarming and a stark contrast to the business of the regions you need to cross to get to the lake.
+The tranquility at Rara is heartwarming and a stark contrast to the business of the regions you must cross to get to the lake.
 As if time stood stands still, which allows the onlooker to immerse in the lake's exquisite serenity.

 There is nothing left to do but enjoy it moment by moment.